-- (1) The provisions of Subsections (d)(1) through (d)(5) and (d)(7) shall not apply to the following: - (i) Touch-up coatings and stencil coatings. - (ii) A stationary source where not more than 50 gallons per year of aerospace coating is used. - (iii) Coatings with separate formulations that are used in volumes of less than 20 gallons per year provided not more than 50 gallons per year of all such non-compliant coatings are used at the stationary source.
-This amount does not include coatings specified in Subsections (b)(1)(i), (b)(1)(iv), (b)(1)(v) and (b)(1)(vi). - (iv) Coatings used exclusively for purposes of research and development, including coatings applied to mock-ups and prototypes, provided not more than 50 gallons per year of all such non-compliant coatings are used at the stationary source. - (v) Coatings applied using non-refillable handheld aerosol spray containers. - (vi) Prepreg composite materials.
+- (1) The provisions of Subsections (d)(1) through (d)(5), (d)(7), (f)(2), and (f)(3) shall not apply to the following: - (i) Touch-up coatings and stencil coatings. - (ii) A stationary source where not more than 50 gallons per year of aerospace coating is used. - (iii) Coatings with separate formulations that are used in volumes of less than 20 gallons per year provided not more than 50 gallons per year of all such non-compliant coatings are used at the stationary source.
+This amount does not include coatings specified in Subsections (b)(1)(i), (b)(1)(iv), (b)(1)(v) and (b)(1)(vi). - (iv) Coatings used exclusively for purposes of research and development, including coatings applied to mock-ups and prototypes, provided not more than 50 gallons per year of all such non-compliant coatings are used at the stationary source. - (v) Coatings applied using non-refillable aerosol spray containers. - (vi) Prepreg composite materials.

-It shall be the responsibility of any person claiming any of the above exemptions to maintain yearly records of coating usage.
-Such records shall show the amount of each coating used in accordance with Subsection (f)(1) of this rule.
+It shall be the responsibility of any person claiming any of the above exemptions to maintain calendar year records of coating usage.
+Such records shall show the amount of each coating used in accordance with information required by Subsection (f)(1) of this rule.
 These records shall be retained on site for at least three years and shall be made available to the District upon request.

-- (2) The provisions of Subsection (d)(2) shall not apply to the use of air brushes with a capacity of three ounces (188.6 ml) or less. - (3) The provisions of Subsections (d)(7) and (f)(2) shall not apply to adhesives, sealants-and caulking and smoothing compounds, and preservative oils and compounds which have a VOC content, as applied, of less than 250 grams per liter of VOC, less water and less exempt compounds.

-(4) The provisions of Subsections (d)(7) and (f)(2) shall not apply to adhesives and sealants which are applied outside application stations required to have a District Permit to Operate.
+- (2) The provisions of Subsection (d)(2) shall not apply to the use of air brushes with a capacity of three ounces (188.6 ml) or less. - (3) The provisions of Subsections (d)(7), (f)(2) and (f)(3) shall not apply to adhesives, sealants and caulking and smoothing compounds, which have a VOC content, as applied, of less than 250 grams of VOC per liter of coating, less water and less exempt compounds. - (4) The provisions of Subsections (d)(7), (f)(2) and (f)(3) shall not apply to adhesives and sealants which are applied outside application stations required to have a District Permit to Operate.

-It shall be the responsibility of any person claiming exemptions (b)(3) or (b)(4) above to maintain yearly usage records.
-Such records shall show the amount of each adhesive and sealant used in accordance with Subsection (f)(1) of this rule.
+It shall be the responsibility of any person claiming exemptions (b)(3) or (b)(4) above to maintain calendar year usage records.
+Such records shall show the amount of each adhesive and sealant used in accordance with information required by Subsection (f)(1) of this rule.
 These records shall be retained on site for at least three years and shall be made available to the District upon request.